If it’s true that no good deed goes unpunished, do bad deeds always get punished? What if you knew that they wouldn’t be?

-The Purge, a popular 2013 film starring Ethan Hawke, imagines a future United States where all crime – even severe crime – becomes legal for one day every year.
+The Purge, a popular 2013 film starring Ethan Hawke, looks into that very question.
+It imagines a future United States where all crime – even severe crime – becomes legal for one day every year.
 Allowing people to temporarily release their pent-up natural impulses, the film suggests, keeps crime rates at an all-time low on the other 364 days of the year.

 A new study published in the journal Crime & Delinquency tried to find out.
 The researchers asked 500 U.S. adults whether they would commit crimes on that one day each year, as long as they would not be punished.